duni-k/imsyc-web/README.md

 Portfolio website for wifey.
-Hosted at <imsyc.fyi>.
+Hosted at [imsyc.fyi](https://imsyc.fyi).
 Bit of a WiP.